kirahsapong/protocol-validator/README.md

 Going further, you can save your `'blogpost/image'` record's `id` and `contextId` to use them as the `parentId` and `contextId` respectively for another new record at a `protocolPath` called `'blogpost/image/alt_text'`.

+### Sending a record

+8. Make sure the details of the record you just created are still visible to you for this next part: In the third field, paste a [DID](https://developer.tbd.website/docs/web5/learn/decentralized-identifiers) pointing to another DWN.
+9. Click `Send` to check the result of your attempt to send your record to another DID's DWN.
+10. If the send operation is successful, you should see a success message with the correct record's `id` displayed back to you.

+### Additional Notes

+- Your DID is logged to the console for easy access.
+If you open a browser window in a private browsing context in addition to your existing session, you can experiment with sending records between two different DIDs.
-8. Resulting protocols and records are also be logged to the console for further inspection if needed.
+- Resulting protocols, records, and sends are also logged to the console for further inspection if needed.

-### Protocol Defintion Vectors
+### Protocol Definition Vectors

 If you don't have a protocol definition ready to test out, you can get started with one of the [protocol definition test vectors](https://github.com/TBD54566975/dwn-sdk-js/tree/main/tests/vectors/protocol-definitions) shared in the [DWN SDK](https://github.com/TBD54566975/dwn-sdk-js).